magomimmo/modern-cljs/doc/tutorial-13.md

             [modern-cljs.login.validators :refer [user-credential-errors]]))
 ```

-Then we have just to review the code to inject in the validators shared with
+Then we have just to review the code by injecting the validators shared
-the server-side code.
+with the server-side code.
 We start by reviewing the `validate-mail`
 definition.

 ```clojure